timmcginley/41936/Subjects/Materials/index.md

     * Life cycle impact analysis
     * Highlight of hotspots and suggested alternatives / design strategies, to reduce impact.
 * Discussion on the Sustainability of your teams building design.
+* Explain how does the frameowrk you co-developed with other material groups contribute to your sustainability and LCA analysis?
+* Discuss and Reflect on the limitations, assumptions, and advantages within your sustainability assessment.
 * How can the client and your team argue for the “goodness/value” of the building for present and future generations (based on your DGNB and LCA work).
 * How does the building design show sustainability and sustainable material choices.
 Furthermore, it should clearly explain the different available options, your building design approach and discuss the decision process and trade-offs from a multi-disciplinary standpoint.
 Examples of how the DGNB lite requirements and LCA analysis has informed your design process are also important.